I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

 6. Remove the hook and put it in the vise in the normal position, being careful not to crush any hairs between the hook and the vise jaws.
 Wrap back to where you started tying in the hairs.

-7. Cut a bunch of brown hair from the top of the bucktail that is only a bit larger than the bunch of white hair.
+7. From the top of the bucktail, cut a bunch of brown hair that is only a bit larger than the bunch of white hair.
 Do not take it from the very base of the tail because the hair there is hollow and will flare much more than you want.
 Pull the longest and shortest hairs from the bunch so the remaining hairs are about the same length.
 The brown hair should be only slightly longer than the white hair.

-9. Make two or three tight wraps toward the hook eye to hold the hair securely.
+9. After the two loose wraps, take two or three tight wraps toward the hook eye to hold the hair securely.
 Clip the ends at an angle, making sure that none extend far enough forward to block the hook eye.
 Be careful also that you do not cut the thread on top of the hairs.

 10. At this point, I put a small drop of head cement or superglue on the exposed hair butts.
 It may not be necessary, but it will make a more durable fly.
 You may have to remove excess cement with a tissue or bit of paper towel.